Cadiz, Negros Occidental: Cityhood

 In July 1967, Cadiz was inaugurated as a city by virtue of Republic Act No. 4894 which was passed by Congress on June 17, 1967.
 The act was authored by Congressman Armando Gustilo.

-Super-Typhoon Haiyan
+Super-Typhoon Haiyan (Yolanda)

-In November 2013, the city was heavily damaged by the typhoon.
+In November 2013, the city was heavily damaged by Typhoon Haiyan.
 Around 20,000 homes were damaged.
 In the island of Lakawon, from 250 homes, 10 was left standing.
 No casualties were reported in and around the city.